Low-Compute Watermark Removal via Dual-Domain Natural Projection: Our Approach: DAWN

+{\bf Optional Step 3: Perceptual Alignment for Visual Consistency.} Finally, we apply perceptual alignment to ensure visually usable outputs.
+In our implementation, we use lightweight channel-wise mean–variance matching: { } where \(\mu_c\) and \(\sigma_c\) denote the mean and standard deviation of channel \(c\).
+This step improves visual consistency with the original image but does not affect watermark detectability.

+\textbf{Note:} Methods like \textsc{Tree-Ring} modify the generative process, so the watermarked image \(x_w\) is already semantically shifted relative to any unknown clean original.
+Our goal is therefore not to reconstruct a pre-watermarked image, but to remove the watermark (Appendix \ref{appendix:2}).

-\subsection{Underneath The Hood}
+\subsection{Underneath the Hood}

-\textbf{Goal 1: Maximizing Attack Success.} The first stage can be viewed as a formal projection of the watermarked image onto the natural-image manifold.
-Formally,

-where $\mathcal{M}$ is the natural-image manifold characterized by its $1/f^{\alpha}$ spectral statistics, with $f$ denoting the spatial frequency magnitude in the 2-D DCT/Fourier plane (e.g., $f=\sqrt{u^2+v^2}$ for frequency indices $(u,v)$) and $\alpha \approx 1$ for natural images.
-Because $\mathcal{M}$ inherently penalizes narrow-band spectral spikes, this projection suppresses the annular energy that encodes the watermark.
-By attenuating these mid-frequency anomalies, Step 1 directly weakens watermark evidence that pixel-only regeneration cannot remove.
+\textbf{Goal 1: Maximizing Attack Success.} Step~1 can be viewed as a projection of the watermarked image onto the natural-image manifold: { } where $\mathcal{M}$ denotes the natural-image manifold characterized by $1/f^{\alpha}$ spectral decay with $\alpha \!\approx\!
+2$ for most natural images.
+By penalizing narrow-band spectral spikes, this projection suppresses the structured frequency energy that encodes watermark signals, directly weakening evidence that pixel-only regeneration cannot remove.